Restoring a Mantel

-In the early days, Chesney’s dealt exclusively in the restoration and sale of all genres of antique fireplace.
-These included marble and stone chimneypieces, cast iron register grates, fire baskets and fire dogs ranging in date from the late 17th century to the Edwardian era.
+In the early days, Chesney’s dealt exclusively in the restoration and sale of all genres of antique mantel.
+These included marble and stone mantelpieces, cast iron register grates, fire baskets and andirons ranging in date from the late 17th century to the Edwardian era.

 You may have a 19th century cast iron register grate that has been painted several times over the years obscuring the fine cast decoration that is a feature of so many of these grates.
 Ideally the grate would be removed for shot blasting but more often than not this isn’t possible to achieve without the removing the fire surround that has been installed with it.
 A time consuming but ultimately very satisfying solution is to strip the paint off in situ using a product such Nitromors but make sure that you protect the adjacent area.
 Once the paint has been removed it is a good idea to give the grate a single coat of primer to inhibit any rusting and then black lead it using Zebrite or another graphite paste.
 This will produce a very attractive lustrous gun metal finish.
 A short cut is to leave the paint on the grate and apply black lead to the paint.
 This will not do anything to reveal the original cast detail but it will nonetheless significantly improve the appearance of the grate.

-These three simple measures can easily be used to achieve a really effective transformation in the appearance of your old fireplace.
+These three simple measures can easily be used to achieve a really effective transformation in the appearance of your old mantel.

 Author: Mat Tierney - Head Mason